wp-plugins/subscribe2/ReadMe.txt

 = Can I put the form elsewhere? (header, footer, sidebar without the widget) =

 The simple answer is yes you can but this is not supported so you need to figure out any problems that are caused by doing this on your own.
 Read <a href="http://subscribe2.wordpress.com/2006/09/19/sidebar-without-a-widget/">here</a> for the basic approach.

+= I'd like to be able to collect more information from users when they subscribe, can I? =

+Get them to register with your blog rather than using the Subscribe2 form.
+Additional fields would require much more intensive form processing, checking and entry into the database and since you won't then be able to easily use this information to persoanlise emails there really isn't any point in collecting this data.

 = Which version should I be using, I'm on WordPress x.x.x? = WordPress 2.0.x will be supported until 2010.
 Subscribe2 will remain supported (but not actively developed) until WordPress 2.0.x is no longer supported.
 For WordPress 2.0.x use the Subscribe code from the 2.x stable.